Claim & Proof Lifecycle

 - The stake of

-is decreased through burn - The account balance of the
+Applicationsigning theRelay Requestis decreased through burn - The account balance of the

-owner is increased through mint
+Supplierowner is increased through mint

-The validation on these signatures is done on-chain as part of Proof Validation
+The validation on these signatures is done onchain as part of Proof Validation.

 Merkle Proof Selection

-Before the leaf itself is validated, we need to make sure if there is a valid Merkle Proof for the associated pseudo-random path computed on-chain.
+Before the leaf itself is validated, we need to make sure if there is a valid Merkle Proof for the associated pseudo-random path computed onchain.

-Since the path that needs to be proven uses an on-chain seed after the Claim
+Since the path that needs to be proven uses an onchain seed after the Claim

 has been submitted, it is impossible to know the path in advance.

-Assume a collision resistant hash function H
+Assume a collision resistant hash function H that takes a the block header hash

-and maps it to a path
+as the seed and maps it to a path in the Merkle Trie key space.

 Example: Example Sparse Merkle Sum Trie (SMST)

-Below is an example of a Sparse Merkle Sum Trie
+Below is an example of a Sparse Merkle Sum Trie where the paths can be at

-bits (for example purposes).
+most 5 bits (for example purposes).

 Legend: